 Even though Black Tea is a food, it also has an herbal property and contains antioxidants.

 Milk is warm and nourishing and has lots of protein.
 It’s a balance of fats, carbohydrates, and proteins.
-In our Vedic medicine, when you warm milk and break up the proteins it makes it easier to digest and the nourishment from milk helps to strengthen your chi in small amounts.
+In Vedic medicine, when you warm milk and break up the proteins it makes it easier to digest and the nourishment from milk helps to strengthen your qi in small amounts.

 Looking at natural foods, there are lots of things that are actually herbs and have a therapeutic effect on your body.
 That is why the old adage, “You are what you eat," is so true.
 Look in your cabinets and see what yummy treats are there.
 Nature has supported you in your daily life and these are most often Chinese herbs.